 In response to the Byron event, the U.S. and international nuclear industry evaluated the consequences of an OPC and an unbalanced voltage condition in a three-phase power system.
 Continued operation for an extended duration with unbalanced voltage conditions can damage equipment as a result of overheating and vibration, or result in the inadvertent trip of electrical equipment and cause a plant transient.
 Redundant equipment important to safety which is supplied from a common power source may be damaged when exposed to the unbalanced voltage conditions.
 The operators may not always be able to respond promptly to prevent multiple equipment damage due to a lack of information available from existing measurements, indications, and automatic actions.
 The type of fault or transformer winding configuration and grounding techniques can result in low voltage unbalance conditions (e.g., during light load or no-load conditions), and the degraded conditions can go undetected for a long period of time and may not be revealed until the transformer load is increased.

 The effect of OPC on the operating equipment, typically induction motors, depends on a number of factors.
 An OPC in fully loaded power supply system can result in high current flow in at least one of the three phases of rotating motors.
-This higherthannormal current may actuate the protective scheme, which disconnects the loads from the degraded source.
+This higher-than-normal current may actuate the protective scheme, which disconnects the loads from the degraded source.
 However, the magnitude of the current is dependent on the type of transformer and system configuration to the associated feeder circuits and in some cases the current flow may not actuate protective relaying and result in excessive heating of the motor windings.
 Unbalanced voltages applied to a three–phase induction motor result in unbalanced currents in the stator windings and introduce a negative sequence voltage.
 The negative sequence voltage produces a flux rotating in the opposite direction of the rotation of the rotor, producing additional currents and heating.
 The unbalanced conditions result in overheating of the motor.
 If the protective scheme actuates and disconnects the load important to safety from the degraded power source, the safe shutdown capability of the plant may be compromised as the affected component may not be available until manual actions are taken to identify the cause of the trip, reset the protective relaying and close the appropriate breaker.

 If the circuit with an OPC is in standby mode or lightly loaded, then the low magnitude of current flow in the degraded circuit may not result in sufficient unbalance to actuate any protective device.
 The OPC may therefore not get detected until a change in plant state or a bus transfer to the offsite standby source results in increasing the load current in the circuit.
 Once the circuit has increased demand, then the running motors may trip due to overcurrent protection actuation or sustain winding damage due to heating effects.

 The operating experience as well as results from analytical studies has confirmed that voltages can be present on all three phases downstream of the OPC due to the interaction of magnetic fields in transformers and three phase loads.
 In some cases, all three phases on the low voltage winding may have balanced voltages in all phases under no load or lightly loaded conditions.
-With regard, the voltage can be regenerated through the systems, but depends on:
+With regard to these considerations, the voltage can be regenerated through the systems, but depends on factors such as:

 transformer winding, core configuration, and rated power